Church of Saint Sava: Site

 The church stands on the Vračar plateau in Belgrade.
 It is located at the sight axes of the important commercial traffic artery from the old city to the SE outskirts.
-It is visible from the Ulica Kralja Milana, between Terazije and Slavija Square, which is in extension of the axis.
+It is visible from the Kralja Milana street, between Terazije and Slavija Square, which is in extension of the axis.
 The church is the terminus and landmark of the intended boulevard in the first urban plan of Belgrade made by Emilijan Josimović from the second half of the 19th century.
-With its architectural form paraphrasing the Byzantine Haghia Sophia, the builders hoped that it will eventually evolve into a universal center of Orthodoxy.
+With its architectural form paraphrasing the Byzantine Hagia Sophia, the builders hoped that it will eventually evolve into a universal center of Orthodoxy.
 Moscow also had at the time lost prominence within Orthodoxy, as the October revolution sidelined religion in Russia and a compensation was intended.
 The Yugoslav communists also obstructed work on the church, as they banned further construction at the site after World War II.
 After a long delay, the church rose in 1985.
-In 2004 all works on the outside had been finished, the expected consecration with the finished interior space is expected to be held at the end of 2020.
+In 2004 all works on the outside had been finished, the expected consecration with the finished interior space was expected to be held at the end of 2020.

 The church lies on the western promontory of the Vračar-Plateau at 134 m height.
 It is located 500 m south of Belgrade's main square, Slavija square.
 The base of the church is 18 m above Belgrade's traditional geographic center, the Terazije square and the main pedestrian lane, the Knez Mihajlova ulica.
 It is also 10 m higher than Tašmajdan park, where the second biggest church in Belgrade St. Mark's and the Serbian Parliament, the Skupština are located.
 As it lies also 63 m above the confluence of the Sava River into the Danube, St. Sava is a primary natural viewpoint and from its massive dome a visible landmark for the city.
 From the publicly accessible gallery around the dome, a view on the urban fabric of Belgrade is possible.
 A lift will be installed after interior works are finished for all visitors of the church.

 Below the foundation of St. Sava, pass the double-tubes of the Belgrade rail-commuter network, BG Voz This necessitated a redesign of the original plan of the crypt.